orbeon/orbeon-forms-doc/form-runner/api/other/run-form-background.md

 Optional request body when using `/new`:

 - `Content-Type: application/xml`
-- XML data to POST to the form, like when [POSTing to the detail page](/configuration/properties/form-runner-detail-page.md#initial-data-posted-to-the-new-form-page)
+- XML data to `POST` to the form, like when [`POST`ing to the detail page](/configuration/properties/form-runner-detail-page.md#initial-data-posted-to-the-new-form-page)

-When not POSTing any XML data, just POST an empty request body to the service.
+When not `POST`ing any XML data, just `POST` an empty request body to the service.

 Response body: